Skip to Main Content

 Colorists carrying Hungary's color-grading lineage from Tamás Sas through Péter Sebök and Tibor Sárosi at Mafilm Color, Pannonia Post, and Origo Post

 Here is how this works in practice.
 Hungarian grading is anchored by a small but top-tier roster.
-Tamás Sas (multiple Hungarian Film Week color awards) leads the auteur-grade tier, Péter Sebök carries the global Hungarian colorist custom across European co-productions, and Tibor Sárosi heads Mafilm Color and Pannonia Post grading pipelines.
+Tamás Sas (many Hungarian Film Week color awards) leads the auteur-grade tier, Péter Sebök carries the global Hungarian colorist custom across European co-productions, and Tibor Sárosi heads Mafilm Color and Pannonia Post grading pipelines.
 Our suites run DaVinci Resolve Studio (Advanced Panel), FilmLight Baselight, Sony BVM-HX310 reference monitors, and Dolby PRM-4220 displays.
 Plus Dolby Vision, HDR10+, and HLG mastering certified for Netflix, Apple TV+, Amazon Prime Video, Disney+, and Max delivery specs.

 Here is the short of it.
 Grading happens at Mafilm Color Budapest, Pannonia Post, Origo Post (inside the Origo Studios tricky), Magyar Filmlaboratórium (Hungarian Film Lab), Digic Pictures, UPP Budapest, and Post Republic.
 The same houses that handled Blade Runner 2049, Dune (Greig Fraser's amber/cyan Origo passes), The Witcher, The Brutalist, Poor Things post passes, and the Son of Saul + Sunset László Nemes-era catalogue.

 Here is the breakdown.
-Reference work that defines the Hungarian colorist vocabulary spans Mephisto (István Szabó 1981 — Belle Époque Berlin Mitteleuropa amber and burgundy), Son of Saul (László Nemes 2015 Best Foreign Language Oscar — desaturated handheld documentary realism, Mátyás Erdély DP), Sunset (László Nemes 2018 Venice — saffron Belle Époque Budapest 1913), Werckmeister Harmonies (Béla Tarr 2000 — luminous high-contrast black-and-white long takes), The Turin Horse (Béla Tarr 2011 Berlin Silver Bear — bleached monochrome), Pieces of a Woman (Kornél Mundruczó 2020 — raw kitchen-sink intimate realism).
+Reference work that defines the Hungarian colorist vocabulary spans Mephisto (István Szabó 1981.
+Belle Époque Berlin Mitteleuropa amber and burgundy), Son of Saul (László Nemes 2015 Best Foreign Language Oscar — desaturated handheld documentary realism, Mátyás Erdély DP), Sunset (László Nemes 2018 Venice — saffron Belle Époque Budapest 1913), Werckmeister Harmonies (Béla Tarr 2000 — luminous high-contrast black-and-white long takes), The Turin Horse (Béla Tarr 2011 Berlin Silver Bear — bleached monochrome), Pieces of a Woman (Kornél Mundruczó 2020 — raw kitchen-sink intimate realism).

 Here is what that looks like on the ground.
 Plus Dune Part Two (Greig Fraser 2024 — amber-cyan dunescape, Budapest interior pickups at Origo).
 On Body and Soul (Ildikó Enyedi 2017 Berlin Golden Bear) and The Brutalist (Brady Corbet 2024 Venice Silver Lion, VistaVision finish) round out the today's award reference base.
 Our colorists deliver IMF packages, Dolby Vision XML, DCP/DCDM, ProRes 4444 XQ.
 Plus broadcast SDR/HDR masters on CET timezone alignment with US and UK production offices.
-Plus Hungary's 30% tax rebate covering qualifying post-prod spend through NFI Nemzeti Filmintézet certification.
+Plus Hungary's 30% tax rebates covering qualifying post-prod spend through NFI Nemzeti Filmintézet certification.

 ACT 03